ErfKS/Tools/README-STR.md

 # StrTools
-This class include specific static functions to make easly string editing
+This class include specific static functions to make easily string editing
 ## List of content
 - [StrTools](#strtools)
   - [List of content](#list_of_content)